Eilux/BetterSlabs/README.md

 ![BETTER SLABS](https://github.com/Eilux/BetterSlabs/blob/master/src/main/resources/icon.png "BETTER SLABS!")

+Please report incompatibilites so that they can be added to the list of incompatibilites (under the wiki section)

 A Fabric mod for improving slabs.
 ## About
 This mod uses Mixins to change the behavior of vanilla slabs in order to add side varients of them.
 It will automatically add vertical versions of all vanilla and modded slabs.
 Unlike other mods vertical slabs are not a seperate item and are integrated into regular slab behavior.